DDMAL/linkedmusic-website/index.md

 <br>

+### <span style="color:red"> The LinkedMusic Project is looking for two post-doc researchers for January 2023!
+Closing date for both positions is 5 December 2022.
+Find more information [here](https://linkedmusic.ca/opportunities/) </span>

-### Our first LinkedMusic Project Meeting will be held November 19th and 20th, 2022!
-Check out more information [here](https://linkedmusic.ca/activities/)
+### <span style="color:red"> Our first LinkedMusic Project Meeting will be held November 19th and 20th, 2022!
+Check out more information [here](https://linkedmusic.ca/activities/) </span>

 ___